booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

 *If Scrum is too restrictive with changing priorities within a 2 week delivery.
 Consider scrumban to provide ceremonies with the flexibility of delivery.*

 Scrumban is derived from Scrum and Kanban (described below) as the name would suggest.
-It keeps the underlying scrum deliery framework, while introducing the flow theory of kanban.
+It keeps the underlying scrum ceremonies, while introducing the flow theory of kanban.
+Scrumban was developed in 2009 by Corey Ladas to move teams from scrum which is a good starting point in agile, to kanban, which enables flow for delivery on demand.
+The primary delivery impact is that te scrum sprint timebox no longer applies, instead a work in progress limit is set to enable team members to pull work on demand without staunching to flow to completion.
+Scrumban has since evolved some of its own practices.

+Examples of unique practices to Scrumban include:
+ - *Bucket size planning* Was developed to enable long-term planning where a work item goes from the idea bucket, to a goal, then to the story or requirement.
+The final bucket are items ready to be sent to the Kanban board to be pulled and worked.
+ - *Lead and cycle time* By measuring the time that is taken from task creation or beginning work on a task to its completion, this is a way to examine common impediments or eloaboration issues
+ - *On demand planning* This practice moves away from planing on a regular cadence, instead hold planning sessions when more work is needed.
+Items to be pulled into the kanban board are priritized at this time, to inform the team the order to pull in items.

 #Kanban